 John resembled Elijah, not only in the work he was to do and in the fearlessness with which he was to proclaim truth (1 Kings 21:17–24; Matthew 3:7–10), but even in his manner of life and in his general appearance (Matthew 3:4; 2 Kings 1:8).
 And both prophets suffered persecution (1 Kings 18:10; 19:2; Matthew 14:10).

 Prophecies concerning the forerunner of the Messiah were so strikingly fulfilled in John the Baptist that the common people and also their leaders recognized the resemblance of John to Elijah (John 1:19–21).
 Even after the death of John the priests, scribes, and elders did not dare deny that John was a prophet (Matthew 21:24–27; Mark 11:29–33; Luke 20:3–7).

 Therefore, when Jesus referred to John as Elijah, He was referring to his life, spirit, power, and work that was similar to Elijah’s.
-The emphasis is on the message, not the man.
-So, John was not Elijah in person, but he was presenting the Elijah message of reformation.
+Jesus’ emphasis is on the message, not the man.
+So, John was not Elijah in person, but he was representing the Elijah message of reformation and repentance.

 In His service,